Ballard lifeguard accused of setting up cellphone to record locker room

-A Seattle police forensic examiner has been unable to access the lifeguard’s iPhone because it is locked with a personal identification number, prosecutors say.
+A Seattle police forensic examiner has been unable to access the lifeguard’s iPhone because it is locked with a personal-identification number, prosecutors say.

 A 19-year-old lifeguard has been charged with attempted voyeurism for allegedly setting up his cellphone to record female staff members in their locker room at the Ballard Pool in February, according to King County prosecutors.